Semiconductor Processing (Graduate Certificate)

 Manufacturing, Semiconductor, characterization, packaging, processing

-Semiconductor processing is more important than ever before.
+Semiconductor processing is more important than ever.
 Semiconductor chips are used in everything from mobile phones and household appliances to the communications networks that support autonomous vehicle fleets.
 As this field continues to advance, you can be at the forefront of semiconductor technology.

-This certificate program provides a series of courses in semiconductor processing, packaging and characterization that prepare students for careers in the industry or for graduate studies.
-Students select from a set of core courses and technical electives.
+This semiconductor processing certificate program provides a series of courses in semiconductor processing, packaging and characterization that prepares you for careers in the industry or for graduate studies.
+You select from a set of core courses and technical electives.

 15 credit hours